Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 ### **Model Training & Evaluation**

 - **Training & Validation:**
-  - **Training:** The phase where a machine learns from data by adjusting its internal settings to minimize mistakes.
+  - **Training:** The phase where a machine learns from data by adjusting its internal settings to minimize mistakes, seen data.
   - **Testing:** Checking how well a trained model performs on new, unseen data.
   - **Training Data:** The dataset used to teach a model.
   - **Test Data:** A separate dataset used to check a model’s performance.